Link copied!

 Tubwayhun labwile d'hinnon netbayun

-Blessed are those who mourn, for they will be comforted.
+Flourishing are those who are mourning, for they will be comforted.

 Tubwayhun l'makikhe d'hinnon nertun ar'ah